Only show these results:

 If your application accesses Google user data with Google APIs and requests certain scopes, you might have to complete a Google verification process, and a separate security assessment process.
 Which process or processes depends on whether your app requests sensitive scopes or restricted scopes.

-Sensitive Google verification Your app must follow Google’s API Services User Data Policy
+Sensitive Google verification Your application must follow Google’s API Services User Data Policy.

-Restricted Both Google verification and security assessment Your app must follow Google’s API Services User Data Policy and meet Additional Requirements for Specific Scopes.
+Restricted Both Google verification and security assessment Your application must follow Google’s API Services User Data Policy and meet additional requirements for specific scopes.

 • If your app requests one or more sensitive scopes and doesn't meet any of the criteria for an exception, you need to complete a Google verification process.